StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 There are well-studied [P-complete problems](https://en.wikipedia.org/wiki/P-complete), including circuit evaluation and certain precisely formulated prediction problems.

-Under the conjecture that \(\mathrm{P}\ne\mathrm{NC}\), P-complete problems do not admit uniform polynomial-size, polylogarithmic-depth parallel solutions across all instances.
+Under the conjecture that $$\mathrm{P}\ne\mathrm{NC}$$, P-complete problems do not admit uniform polynomial-size, polylogarithmic-depth parallel solutions across all instances.

 That is a serious motivation for investigating sequential computation.

-It is not a proof that a particular generated instance requires \(T\) serial steps.
+It is not a proof that a particular generated instance requires $$T$$ serial steps.

 It is also not a statement about every cellular automaton, every encoding of the time horizon, or every possible question about the resulting state.